dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 one object to another, but cannot be copied. `std::unique_ptr<T>` is probably the most commonly used move-only type.

-Mocking a method that takes and/or returns move-only types presents some challenges, but nothing insurmountable.
+Mocking m_a method that takes and/or returns move-only types presents some challenges, but nothing insurmountable.
 This recipe shows you how you can do it.
 Note that the support for move-only method arguments was only introduced to gMock in April 2017; in older code, you may find more complex [workarounds](#LegacyMoveOnly) for lack of this feature.

-Let’s say we are working on a fictional project that lets one post and share snippets called “buzzes”.
+Let’s say we are working on m_a fictional project that lets one post and share snippets called “buzzes”.
 Your code uses these types:

 ```cpp